Triphala: More Than Just a Digestive Tonic

 Triphala, found in MAPI's Organic Digest Tone, balances Apana Vata, the subdosha of Vata that governs the colon, lower abdomen, menstrual flow and elimination.
 For most people Triphala is a mild laxative, and for that reason it is excellent for clearing toxins from the digestive system.
 In very rare cases it has a stronger laxative effect, but usually it is an ideal bowel cleanser precisely because of its mildness.
 In moderate doses it is gentle, and detoxifies the body slowly.

 Because it is slow, you can take Organic Digest Tone for longer periods of time, and then it has a deeply purifying effect.
 It goes deep into the physiology and releases the toxins at a much deeper level.
 Because it detoxifies the blood, muscle and fat tissues, it is excellent for preventing skin disease.
-And because it removes ama from the fat tissue, Organic Digest Tone also helps balance cholesterol.
+And because it removes ama (toxins) from the fat tissue, Organic Digest Tone also helps balance cholesterol.

 Triphala, found in MAPI's Organic Digest Tone, also purifies the urine and prevents urinary tract disease.
 It enhances all thirteen agnis (digestive fires), especially the main digestive fire in the stomach.
-It pacifies Kapha and Pitta, and if taken regularly, is a powerful anti-aging rasayana.
+It pacifies Kapha and Pitta and, if taken regularly, is a powerful anti-aging rasayana.

 The ingredients that make up Triphala, found in MAPI's Organic Digest Tone, are powerful individually.
 When combined correctly, synergy enhances the healing quotient exponentially.

-The first ingredient is Haritaki.
+The first ingredient is Haritaki, or Chebulic Myrobalan.
 This fruit is mentioned in almost all ayurvedic textbooks.
 Charaka goes so far as to say that Haritaki is as nourishing and useful for everyone as mother's milk.
 He mentions that it's a rasayana for the eyes and good for the digestive system.
 It helps enhance the absorption of nutrients in food.
 Haritaki is a yogavahini, which means that it cleanses the channels and is absorbed quickly by the body.
 In addition, the Charaka Samhita says that Haritaki is all-dosha balancing.
 Very few fruits and herbs have this designation.

-Amalaki, the second ingredient, is known as a divine plant in the ayurvedic materia medica.
+Amalaki, or Amla, the second ingredient, is known as a divine plant in the ayurvedic materia medica.
 Amalaki is also a rasayana, which means that it has longevity-enhancing and disease-defying qualities.
 The Charaka Samhita says, "Amalaki is the best among rejuvenative herbs."